RubyGemTSL/blinkr/README.md

     $ gem install blinkr

 You will need [chrome](http://chromedriver.chromium.org/downloads) to render pages, therefore you must add chromedriver to your path.
-Optionally you can use docker-selenium as a remote browser.
+Optionally for speed and ease of use you can use [docker-selenium](https://github.com/SeleniumHQ/docker-selenium) as a remote browser.
 For example;

+      $ docker run -d -p 4444:4444 -v /dev/shm:/dev/shm selenium/standalone-chrome:3.141.59-dubnium

+Use your own grid, or standalone server by setting the following environment variables.

       ENV['GRID_HOST'] = your selenium grid or standalone host (defaults to 'localhost') ENV['GRID_PORT'] = your selenium grid or standalone port (defaults to '4444')